aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 We think of a Fact as just a regular proposition; a statement about how the world is at any particular point in time, and we instead think of an Event as an action that can be performed by an agent (the grammatical subject of the sentence, for simplicity).

-Syntactically speaking, we will represent Facts as simple sentences with a copular verb (i.e. the verb "to be").
+Syntactically speaking, we will represent Facts as simple sentences with a copular verb (i.e., the verb "to be").
 For instance, the sentence: "the fish is dead" falls under this category.

 A Fact is a "static" state of affairs, a sentence representing a Fact describes the presence or absence of a particular situation "here and now" in the world model and always refers to the present tense (there are no other tenses in Deixiscript).

-Events, on the other hand, will be represented by simple sentences with any verb other than the copula (i.e. other than the verb "to be"), for instance: "the player moves right".
+Events, on the other hand, will be represented by simple sentences with any verb other than the copula (i.e., other than the verb "to be"), for instance: "the player moves right".

 An Event does not describe a static state of affairs, but rather a dynamic action (performable by an agent) that causes certain kinds of changes to the world model when it is performed by the agent.